 How and where to Focus.

-For me manual mode and back button focusing are second nature and vital to my work.
-In Portraiture and commercial work they are vital tools, for Landscape and Seascape photography I feel as though they should nearly be manditory for everyone to learn.
+For me, manual mode and back button focusing are second nature and vital to my work.
+In Portraiture and commercial work they are vital tools, for Landscape and Seascape photography I feel as though they should nearly be mandatory for everyone to learn.

 There is a lot of confusion regarding focusing and the difficulties involved.
-A little cheat I tell people starting out is to set your aperature to F11 to achieve a good depth of field while maintaining sharpness.
-Next go into Live view and zoom in to 100% on your foreground and adjust your focus manually until its in focus then go to your background and check your focus there.
-If your shooting a very close foreground you may need to change your aperature to F16 to increase your depth of field, just remember this also decreases your sharpness slightly due to diffraction.
+A little cheat I tell people starting out is to set your aperture to F11 to achieve a good depth of field while maintaining sharpness.
+Next, go into Live view and zoom in to 100% on your foreground and adjust your focus manually until it's in focus then go to your background and check your focus there.
+If your shooting a very close foreground you may need to change your aperture to F16 to increase your depth of field, just remember this also decreases your sharpness slightly due to diffraction.
 I normally shoot between F9 to F11 for seascapes.

 Composition is your final hurdle.

-I usually compose an image with a solid object directly at the start of the start of the photograph.
+I usually compose an image with a solid object directly at the start of the photograph.
 Your eyes and mind then have a solid grounding point and from there you can be drawn into the image.
-There are obviouly exceptions to the rule but again this is just a good starting point.
+There are obviously exceptions to the rule but again this is just a good starting point.

 When we are so caught up trying to compose, capture and expose an image correctly I often see photographers completely forgetting what it was that they wanted to capture in the first place.
 When they get home and look at the photograph on their screen the "if only moment" happens.